substack/materialized-group-auth/readme.md

 * `row.id` - id string of the group user
 * `row.role` - user role if set
+* `row.key` - key to refer to an original document

 ## var rstream = auth.getMembership(id, cb)